CrowdStrike/ember-toucan-core/CONTRIBUTING.md

 ## Running the docs/test-app

-Prior to running the `docs-app` or `test-app` you'll need to install dependencies:
+Prior to running the `docs-app` or `test-app`, you'll need to install dependencies:

 ```bash
 cd docs-app